 Saatva

-Mattress brand, Saatva, welcomes homepage visitors with a modal that touts the brand’s “Election Day Extravaganza Sale” across the site.
-The modal serves only as a notification of the sale and does not require visitors to enter their email addresses to snag savings.
+Mattress brand, Saatva, welcomes homepage visitors with a pop-up modal that touts the brand’s “Election Day Extravaganza Sale” across the site.
+The pop-up modal serves only as a notification of the sale and does not require visitors to enter their email addresses to snag savings.

 Bath & Body Works